life-itself/web3/notes/neo-metallism.md

 This school contrasts with Chartalism, as originally outlined in Knapp’s _State Theory of Money _(1924)[^2] that at the theoretical level the value of a currency is instead derived from the State making it legal tender and demanding taxes be paid in this currency.
 In practical terms it is associated with a commitment to the use of _fiat money_, which simply refers to currency which has no intrinsic value and is also not “backed” by some valuable commodity.
 It has been the global standard of the monetary system since the gold standard was finally abandoned in the 1930s[^3].

 Neo-Metallism, then, is as the name suggests a new form of Metallism.
-In particular, it should be understood as arguing that cryptocurrencies, and in particular Bitcoin, can and in fact should be the “new gold”, in that it should be used to fix the monetary supply to the value of this new asset.
-Just as under the gold standard the value of a given unit of currency (e.g. a pound or dollar) was based on a fixed quantity of gold, so the Neo-Metallists argue that in the modern era the value of a unit of currency should be based on a fixed amount of Bitcoin.
+In particular, it should be understood as arguing that cryptocurrencies, and in particular bitcoin, can and in fact should be the “new gold”, in that it should be used to fix the monetary supply to the value of this new asset.
+Just as under the gold standard the value of a given unit of currency (e.g. a pound or dollar) was based on a fixed quantity of gold, so the Neo-Metallists argue that in the modern era the value of a unit of currency should be based on a fixed amount of bitcoin.
 The most influential outlining of this position is found in the book “The Bitcoin Standard”[^4].